muarshad01/LLM/Notes/lecture05_notes.md

 ## A closer look at Generative Pre-trained Transformer (GPT)
-*  Transfomer (encoder, decoder)
+* Transfomer: (encoder, decoder)
+* GPT:  (--, decoder)
+* BERT: (encoder, ---)

-*  Transformers, GPT, GPT-2, GPT-3 and GPT-4.
+*  Transformers, GPT, GPT-2, GPT-3, GPT-3.5, and GPT-4.
-*  Transformers -> BERT -> GPT models.

 ### [GPT (2017) : Attention is all you need](https://arxiv.org/abs/1706.03762)
 *  Introduced the __self-attention__ mechanism, where you capture the long-range dependencies in a sentence.
 *   A significant advancement compared to RNN and LSTM Networks.
-    *   Transformers: (encoder, decoder)
-    *   GPT:  Only decoder.

 #### [GPT-2 (2018): Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)
     * __Unsupervised learning__, basically what they basically says that NLP as such up till this point had been mostly supervised-learning.
     * Label data for learning is scarse